 The survey report, entitled “Analytics in Auditing Is a Game Changer,” outlines action items for CAEs and audit committees to improve their analytics capabilities: (more available in the report)

-- Recognise that the demand for data analytics in internal auditing is growing across all organisations and industries.
+- Recognize that the demand for data analytics in internal auditing is growing across all organizations and industries.

 - Seek out opportunities to expand internal audit’s knowledge of sophisticated data analytics capabilities.

 - Consider the use of champions to lead the analytics effort and, when appropriate, create a dedicated analytics function.

 - Explore avenues to expand internal audit’s access to quality data and implement protocols that govern the extraction of data used during the audit process.